 Compatibility with your trip.
 If you plan to spend 80% of your trip hiking, and 20% in cities, that is an important factor in your shoes.
 Likewise, if you plan to spend your entire trip in Paris and London, seeing shows and touring museums, that is equally important to know.
 Think about the trip you are taking, and match the shoe to the trip.

 Style.
 Important because the Europeans tend to not wear many running shoes or typical “tennis shoes” as those in the U.S. tend to.
-Much more common is a leather sneaker, or another type of shoe that has the potential to be a bit dressier and less athletic.
+Much more common is a leather sneaker or another type of shoe that has the potential to be a bit dressier and less athletic.
+In fact, the easiest way to pick out American tourists in Europe is by their white sneakers.
+Europeans generally raise their nose at our tendency to wear sports gear when not partaking in a sporting event.
+There are of course groups that now wear these with tracksuits everywhere they go, but these are often another sort that tend not to get smiles on the streets.
+So, if you don’t want to stand out as a tourist, stay away from tennis shoes, running shoes, and the like.

 Notice we don’t mention cost, because we don’t want you to skimp.
 Budget $100 to $150 for your Europe traveling shoes.
-It will be worth it.
+It will be worth it, the last thing you want is to pay all the money and take time off for a great trip to Europe, only to have sore feet or shoes that don’t stay dry or hold up when you need them to.